unravellingtechnologies/kilt/architecture.md

 ## System Overview

 ### Purpose
-Kilt is a Git-first dotfiles manager that transforms a fresh macOS (or Linux) system into a personalized development environment using a single command.
+Kilt is a Git-first dotfiles manager that transforms a fresh macOS (or Linux) system into a personalised development environment using a single command.
 It emphasizes idempotency, safety, and extensibility through a plugin architecture.

 ### Core Design Goals
 - **Simplicity**: One command to bootstrap everything